leejoonli/code-every-day/log.md

 ## Thoughts

 Tried to do a one line return statement but syntax was off.
 Was on the right track but didn't quite get it.

+# Day 75 (4/18/2022)

+## Personal project

+Worked on a personal project.
+Finalized background images and removed flip animation.

+## Thoughts

+Adding an image background is a bit annoying since there's no background image CSS property in React Native.